Y2c Karl Anthony Giesen,

 At last, on Christmas Day, a telegram officially announced his death.

 He was born Sept.
-3, 1917 to Henry Joseph Giesen, an insurance agent, and Nellie Bernatz Giesen, a homemaker.
-Henry died when his son was 13.
+3, 1917 to Henry Joseph Giesen, a merchant, and Nellie Bernatz Giesen, a homemaker.
+Henry had been sick for several years and died when his son was 13.

-Karl graduated in 1937 from Calmar High and enlisted in the Navy in March 1938.
+Karl graduated in 1937 from Calmar High and enlisted in the Navy on March 9, 1938.

 American Legion Post 266 in Calmar is named, in part, in honor of Mr. Giesen.

-Sources: Cedar Rapids (Iowa) Gazette; The Mason City (Iowa) Globe-Gazette; marriage record; Census; Navy muster roll; Iowa WWII bonus case files for beneficiaries application.
+Sources: Cedar Rapids (Iowa) Gazette; The Mason City (Iowa) Globe-Gazette; marriage record; Census; Navy enlistment records and muster roll; Iowa WWII bonus case files for beneficiaries application.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM